Philosophy for the Apocalypse: Ancient Wisdom in a World of Lies

 Who was the original narrator of the point?

-Yeah, that was Harry Nielsen.
+Yeah, that was Harry Nelson, yeah.

-Yeah, Nilson, Harry Nielsen, correct.
+Yeah, and I Nelson, Harry Nelson, correct.

-Anyway, Harry Nielsen, very, very good.
+Anyway, Harry Nelson, very, very good, very, very good.

 He destroyed everything.

-And then later on, he wised up and found a good woman and died very sadly, tragically.
+Destroyed his entire, I mean, he and then later on, he wised up and found a good woman and died very sadly, tragically.

-There's a piece that says, Did you know that it's actually possible to say, I don't have enough, or I don't know enough about this to have an opinion.
+There's a piece that says, did you know that it's actually possible to say, I don't have enough, or I don't know enough about this to have an opinion?

 And I say, no, no, no, to have a valid opinion.